-The results obtained from the current work thus makes it feasible to advance this approach to more complex scenarios and physical problems such as flows with open and traction boundary conditions in order to avoid reflections at outflow boundaries [74, 75], multiphase flows under the one-fluid compressible Navier-Stokes equations where both phases could exhibit varying different compressibility and be governed by different equation of state, and reactive flows both in open and closed systems.
+The results obtained from the current work thus makes it feasible to advance this approach to more complex scenarios and physical problems such as flows with open and traction boundary conditions in order to avoid reflections at outflow boundaries [76, 77], multiphase flows under the one-fluid compressible Navier-Stokes equations where both phases could exhibit varying different compressibility and be governed by different equation of state, and reactive flows both in open and closed systems.
 At this point, it should be noted that while the IPCMSF and PCMSF versions of the algorithm do not exhibit significant differences for single-phase compressible problems, in the case of multiphase flow where one of the phases is incompressible, the proposed IPCMSF approach is expected to provide increased precision in that phase, thereby improving global convergence.

-Another interesting direction for further investigation would be to transform the Helmholtz-type equation with variable coefficients into a constant-coefficient one involving a Laplacian operator, as proposed for incompressible flows by Dodd and Ferrante [76].
+Another interesting direction for further investigation would be to follow the approach proposed by Dodd and Ferrante [78] for incompressible flows, which consists of replacing the variable coefficient in the pressure increment equation (13) or (18) with constant coefficients, involving only a Laplacian operator.
 This approach is expected to yield a significant reduction in CPU time and also opens the possibility of using highly efficient FFT-based solvers.